kkamb/miniprojects/Wikipedia_EMR/README.md

   such "non-content" pages (and there might be more than just this) and links to them should be first filtered out in this analysis.

   3. Some pages have more links than others.
-If we just counted the number of double links between pages, we will end up seeing a list of articles with many links, rather than concepts that are tightly connected.
+If I'd just counted the number of double links between pages, I'd have ended up gathering links that appear on articles with many links, rather than concepts that are tightly connected.

-  One strategy is to weight each link as <i>1/n</i> where n is the number links on the page.
-This way, an article has to spread its "influence" over all n of its links.
-However, this can throw off the results if n is small.
-Instead, I weighted each link as <i>1/(n+10)</i> where 10 sets the "scale" in terms of number of links above which a page becomes "significant".
-The number 10 was somewhat arbitrarily chosen but seems to give reasonably relevant results.
-This means that my "count" for a pair (A,C) will be the products of the two link weights between them, summed up over all their shared connections.
+  One strategy is to weight each link as <i>1/n</i> where <i>n</i> is the number links on the page.
+This way, an article has to spread its "influence" over all <i>n</i> of its links.
+However, this can throw off the results for small <i>n</i>.
+So I created a somewhat arbitrary threshold at 10, and weighted each link as <i>1/(n+10)</i>, where <i>10</i> denotes the number of links above which a page becomes significant.
+This means that my "count" for a pair (A,C) is the product of the two link weights between them, summed up over all their shared connections.